improving-app/back-end/README.md

 `sbt clean docker:publishLocal` to test locally or...

 `sbt clean docker:publish` to publish to gcp artifact registry, ensure authenticated with gcloud.
+(This will only work if you are on an Intel processor.
+If on ARM64 (apple silicon) see build.sbt for instructions)

 ## To deploy to kubernetes: